JackAILab/ConsistentID/README.md

 ## 🚩 To-Do List
 Your star will help facilitate the process.
+The extended code and data will be published upon acceptance of our paper.
 - [x] Release ConsistentID training, evaluation code, and demo!
 - [ ] Release the multi-ID input version, inpainting with controlnet version et. al to guide the improvement of diversity.
 - [ ] Integrate with ComfUI, LCM for inference acceleration and ease of deployment.